Eunnylans/Eunnylans/README.md

-### Hello 👋, I'm Eunice, nice to meet you, I'm a frontend developer and in the process of being a full stack developer!!
+### Hello 👋, I'm Eunice✨, nice to meet you✨, I'm a frontend developer✨, and in the process of being a full stack developer✨!!

-<---**Eunnylans/Eunnylans** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.--->
 ------

 - 🔭 I’m currently working on WBS Coding School